leenapthine/BattleChess/README.md

 The primary goal of this project was to deepen my understanding of C++ by developing a chess program from scratch.
 What started as a simple chess game has evolved into an ambitious project featuring multiple classes of unique pieces, each with their own special abilities.
 The game is a work in progress, with additional features planned, including a point system, strategic army development, a tutorial, and online multiplayer capabilities.

-Artwork and design we're handled on my own, and I will likely circle back on it in the future.
+Artwork and design we're handled on my own and are harken back to the dungeon pixel aesthestic of the eighties.
+I will likely circle back on it in the future.

 ## Table of Contents
 * [Features](#Feat)